 Row Coding & Column Coding

-A knot’s coding pattern is a sequence of overs and unders that is applied to either the grid’s columns or rows.
+A knot’s Coding Pattern is a sequence of overs and unders that is applied to either the grid’s columns or rows.
 This can be:

 - A repeating pattern such as O3U3.